-Digital Photography is an introductory level course focusing on the use of smart phones, digital SLRs, and photo-processing software to create interesting and visually compelling photographic images.
-Students will gain foundational knowledge and skills in basic photography techniques, including lighting, posing the subject, composition of the image, the rule of thirds, camera settings, use of filters, exposure, etc. Students will learn to 'capture the story' of an event, a person, an object, etc. to create visual narrative through their photographic images.
-Photography students will create at least one 'photo essay' on a subject, and several individual photographs that are theme or subject driven.
-As in other Art courses, emphasis will be placed on developing works of art utilizing the principles and elements of design, color theory, and other artistic skills.
-Students will be expected to print at least 10 final images, which may need to be ordered online.
-Art history and appreciation are integrated into all Brook Hill Art courses through Artist of the Week discussions and other activities.
-Students will learn to articulate a critical analysis of various works of art, including professional artists', their own, and their peers', both verbally and in writing.
-Offered on a rotating schedule in spring of even school years.
+Digital Photography is an introductory-level course focusing on the use of smart phones, digital SLRs, and photo-processing software to create interesting and visually compelling photographic images.
+Students will gain foundational knowledge and skills in basic photography techniques, including lighting, posing the subject, composition of the image, the rule of thirds, camera settings, use of filters and exposure.
+Students will learn to "capture the story" of an event, a person, or an object, and to create visual narrative through their photographic images.
+Photography students will create at least one "photo essay" on a subject, and several individual photographs that are theme or subject driven.
+Art history and appreciation are organically integrated into the course curriculum.
+Students will learn to articulate a critical analysis of various works of art, including that of professional artists, their own, and their peers.
+Offered on a rotating schedule.